 - Your child may also feel more comfortable getting up to go during the night if they know they can ask for your help if they need it.
 The two-way audio communication feature in Nanit monitors lets your child easily let you know when they wake up, and you can let them know you’re on the way.

-- Encourage your child to wear underwear or nothing at all at night, rather than a pull up or overnight diaper.
-Because diapers are so absorbent, your child may not even know they’ve peed and learning to recognize the signs of needing to go are an important part of the potty training process.
+- Encourage your child to wear underwear or nothing at all at night, rather than a potty training pants pull up or nighttime diaper overnight .
+Because diapers are so absorbent, your child may not even know they’ve peed, and learning to recognize the signs of needing to go is an important part of the nighttime potty training process.

-- If your child should have an accident during the night, set yourself up for an easy and quick change (letting everyone get back to sleep asap) by layering waterproof mattress covers or changing pads, towels, or disposable sheet protectors on your child’s bed.
+- If your child has nighttime accidents, set yourself up for an easy and quick change (letting everyone get back to sleep asap) by layering waterproof mattress protectors or changing pads, towels, or disposable sheet protectors on your child’s bed.
 If a top layer gets wet, you’ll be able to quickly switch it out for a dry layer.

 But the sleep disruption should be short lived.
 As soon as your child establishes their new habit—whether staying dry through the night or taking a nighttime trip or two to the potty—they generally return to their usual sleep patterns, and put themselves back to sleep quickly once back in bed.
 Plus, look, Ma!
 No diapers!